andp97/lvi-js/README.md

 # LVI-JS

-A js-library that empower you site by adding a LVI font style in memory of LVI 🇮🇹 Italian Prime Minister B.M.
+A js-library that empower you website by adding a LVI font style in memory of LVI 🇮🇹 Italian Prime Minister B.M.

 _parody._